Kernel Normalized Convolutional Networks: Kernel Normalized Convolutional Networks

 Partially inspired by BatchNorm, KernelNorm introduces a \emph{regularizing effect} during training by intentionally normalizing the elements of the original unit $U$ using the statistics computed over the dropped-out unit $U^{\prime}$.
 In BatchNorm, the normalization statistics are computed over the batch but not the whole dataset, where the mean and variance of the batch are randomized approximations of those from the whole dataset.
-The “stochasticity from the batch statistics” creates a regularizing effect in BatchNorm according to \cite{ba2016-layer-norm}.
-KernelNorm employs dropout to generate a similar stochasticity in the mean and variance of the normalization unit.
-Notice that the naive option of injecting random noise directly into the mean and variance might generate too much randomness, and consequently, hinder model convergence.
+The “stochasticity from the batch statistics” creates a regularizing effect in BatchNorm according to \citet{ba2016-layer-norm}.
+KernelNorm employs dropout to generate similar stochasticity in the mean and variance of the normalization unit.
+Notice that the naive option of injecting random noise directly into the mean and variance might generate too much randomness, and hinder model convergence.
 Using dropout in the aforementioned fashion, KernelNorm can control the regularization effect with more flexibility.

 The first normalization unit of KernelNorm is bounded to a window specified by diagonal points ($1$, $1$) and ($k_{h}$, $k_{w}$) in the height and width dimensions.
 The coordinates of the next normalization unit are ($1$, $1+s_{w}$) and ($k_{h}$, $k_{w}+s_{w}$), which are obtained by sliding the window $s_{w}$ elements along the width dimension.
 If there are not enough elements for kernel in the width dimension, the window is slid by $s_{h}$ elements in the height dimension, and the above procedure is repeated.
 Notice that KernelNorm works on the padded input of shape ($n$, $c$, $h + 2 \cdot p_{h}$, $w + 2 \cdot p_{w}$), where ($p_{h}$, $p_{w}$) is the padding size.
 The output $\hat{X}$ of KernelNorm is the concatenation of the \emph{normalized units} $\hat{U}$ from Equation \ref{equ:kn-norm} along the height and width dimensions.
-As one might notice, KernelNorm behaves similarly to the pooling layers with a major difference: KernelNorm normalizes the elements specified by the kernel window instead of computing the maximum/average over the elements.
 KernelNorm's output is of shape ($n$, $c$, $h_{out}$, $w_{out}$), and it has total of $n \cdot \frac{h_{out}}{k_{h}} \cdot \frac{w_{out}}{k_{w}}$ normalization units, where $h_{out}$ and $w_{out}$ are computed as follows: